vicchi/wp-biographia/readme.txt

 == Upgrade Notice ==

+= 3.3 =
+This version fixes 5 bugs and adds 13 new features including new filters, template tags and per post overrides to support guest authors.

 = 3.2.1 =
 This version fixes an issue for RSS feeds where the Biography Box could be duplicated and locks the size of the contact link icons, if used.